 It is vital to use a PROMPT Certified Speech Pathologist.
 Rigorous hands on training is required to become certified in PROMPT.
+Lori has worked with Prompt extensively for the early intervention population, hard to produce r and s sounds and articulation issues.

 Lori has over 20 years experience with the early intervention population, apraxia, feeding and language delays.